-Throughout this session we will use "ABC Co." as our operating business example.
-ABC Co. consists of ten operating stores with total annual sales of ₱2,000,000.
-Their beginning retained earnings (from previous periods) is ₱3,000,000.
+Throughout this session, we will use "Nifty Nail Salons" as our operating business example.
+Nifty Nails consists of ten operating stores with total annual sales of $2,000,000.
+Their beginning retained earnings (from previous periods) is $3,000,000.

-Here's ABC's year-end income statement to show how retained earnings in a profitable company are calculated:
+Here's Nifty's year-end income statement to show how retained earnings in a profitable company are calculated:

 |Income before taxes||940,000|